Media-Smart/vedacls/README.md

 ```

 ## Prepare data
-The format of dataset supported by vedacls toolbox is as follows,
+The catalogue structure of dataset supported by vedacls toolbox is as follows,

 ```shell
 Dataset